Picanha Steak

 Also known as top sirloin cap, churrasco, rump cover, rump cap, or coulotte steak, this unique steak is fantastic, even with a light seasoning of salt and pepper.
 It’s a triangular steak cut from the top of the rump muscle and is left with a thick layer of fat.

 Because of this, the picanha cut is excellent on the grill.
 The layer of fat melts into the meat, resulting in naturally succulent bites with a rich and meaty flavor.
-Imagine the texture and taste of sirloin steak enhanced with the richness and marbled fat of ribeye.
+It has the texture and taste of sirloin steak enhanced with the richness and marbled fat of a ribeye steak.
 Yum!

 Here are some reasons why I love this picanha steak recipe: